(AllOne sm logo)

 If any of these types of issues are harming your relationship, consider various actions such as seeking a mediator or counselor.

-Communications focus on how you feel about the topic
+Communications that focus on how you feel about the topic

 This is equally important to eliminating the "blame game," or "pointing the finger."
 Professional therapists say when you discuss topics, it's important to "FOCUS on how YOU FEEL about the topic"; remembering all the key factors already discussed above, such as keeping it loving.
 If you're not used to it, figuring out how you feel and how to express it in a loving way may take some thinking before you have the discussion.
 See also The Two Most Important Relationship Skills (thecouplescenter.org).